Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Anonymity and privacy

+Once you are cloaked, only you and Libera.Chat staff can see your connecting host.
+Staff will refuse requests to disclose the IP addresses, host names, or connection metadata of cloaked users as per Libera.Chat's [privacy policy](/privacy).

 While a cloak helps limit the exposure of your IP address, other tools can more reliably provide a greater degree of privacy protection, including bouncers, cloud-based hosts, and Tor.
 To connect to Libera.Chat via Tor, see